Back to Blog

 • Vercel: Platform for Next.js and other modern frameworks

 But if you're deciding between WordPress and Next.js, hosting is part of that decision.
-Let's compare.
+Let's compare them honestly.

 WP Engine Overview